IvanKalmar/obsidian-simple-quiz/examples/Example.md

 # Examples
-Markdown files with examples of use. <br/>
+Markdown files with examples of usage. <br/>
-Copy them to your vault, don't forget to install and enable the plugin beforehand.
+Copy them to your vault, don't forget to install and enable the plugin.

 ## [Preview.md](Preview.md)
 An example of using all possible tags.